What is the best way to set up a Mac Mini music server?

-Unlike some companies that offer Mac Mini upgrades, we don't recommend heating internal parts of a Mac Mini with fanless operation using the chassis of the Mac Mini as a heat sink.
+We don't recommend unnecessarily heating internal parts of a Mac Mini with fanless operation using the chassis of the Mac Mini as a heat sink.
 We also don’t recommend covering hot IC chips with insulating shielding.

-Though these upgrades can yield subtle improvements in performance, they significantly reduce the life of the Mac Mini.
-Unless you consider your Mac Mini to be a disposable audiophile product, like tubes or phono cartridges, you should not do radical upgrades such as these.
+Though these upgrades do subtly improve performance, they significantly reduce the life of the Mac Mini.
+Unless you consider your Mac Mini to be a disposable product, like tubes or phono cartridges, you should not do radical upgrades such as these.

 What is the best operating system and media player for a Mac Mini?

 Some recommend Apple OS X, some recommend Windows, and some recommend Linux.
 We recommend all three.
-Any operating system can sound amazing when it’s properly optimized for audio and video playback.
+Any operating system can sound amazing when it’s properly optimized for audio playback.

 The big concern should be the compatibility of the operating system with the player software, plug-ins, and devices that are being used.
 For example, some USB converters or DACs work with only one operating system.
-Some systems require specific software with DSP plug-ins for equalization, room correction, and digital cross-overs.
-And if you want to use a Blu-Ray drive, there is currently no Apple approved option in OS X.
+And some systems require specific software with DSP plug-ins for equalization, room correction, and digital cross-overs.

 There is no one right answer that will satisfy every person’s needs.